 files with dk+dt extention : xmp ceated by digikam and updated by darktable (bad base curve)

-#6 Updated by Christian Kanzian about 4 years ago
+#6 Updated by Christian Kanzian over 4 years ago

 Ulrich Pegelow wrote: